jrpereirajr/interoperability-integratedml-adapter/README.md

 ## Jupyter notebooks
 A notebook explaing the process of analysis and model prototype development is presented at http://localhost:8896/tree.
 - [FraudDetection.ipynb](jupyter-samples/FraudDetection.ipynb): A simple model for credit card fraud detection using IntegratedML for auto ML.
+- [TransactionAmountEstimation.ipynb](jupyter-samples/TransactionAmountEstimation.ipynb): A simple model for estimating the value of a transaction using IntegratedML for auto ML.

 ## References
 This work was based in templates for IRIS Interoperability and IRIS intergrated ML: